Murder of Wendy Sewell: Campaign

 Stephen Downing continued to deny committing the murder so his family attempted to get support for another retrial, saying "we just want him home".
 In 1994, they wrote to the local newspaper, the Matlock Mercury.
 The editor, Don Hale, took up the case and along with Downing's family ran a campaign.
-As part of the campaign Sewell was claimed to be promiscuous and dubbed the "Bakewell Tart".
+As part of the campaign, Sewell was made out to be responsible for causing her own rape and murder through ongoing accusations of her being promiscuous – including being dubbed the "Bakewell Tart".

 Hale found that the murder weapon, a pickaxe handle, was on display at Derby Museum.
 He organised his own modern forensic examination to be made of it.
 Mr Downing's fingerprints were not found although there was a palm print from an as yet unidentified person.
 However, the print could have come to be on the handle at any point in time, with it being contaminated over the years it was stored.
 It had not been stored in protected conditions and had been handled by countless individuals, meaning the print could have been entirely unrelated to the crime.

 As a result of this campaign, along with Downing's continued claims of innocence, the case was referred to the Criminal Cases Review Commission in 1997.
 He was released on appeal in 2001, after 27 years in prison.
 The following year, the Court of Appeal overturned Downing's conviction, finding the confession evidence to be unreliable.